arocks/edge-docs/docs/FAQ.md

 ## Deployment

-### How to change the database settings to use PostgreSQL, MySQL etc.?
+### How to use other databases like PostgreSQL, MySQL etc.?

 You will need to change the `DATABASE_URL` in your environment's `settings.py`.
-Unlike the default Django settings, you do not have to define a dictionary to set `DATABASES`.
+Unlike the default Django settings, you do not have to set `DATABASES` to a large dictionary of key-value pairs.
 Instead, you can set a database URL in `DATABASE_URL` containing the engine, username, password, port etc.

-By default this is set to `sqlite:///db.sqlite3` to use a SQLite3 database.
+By default, this is set to `sqlite:///db.sqlite3` to use a SQLite3 database.
 To use other databases use the following URL patterns (based on [dj-database-url](https://github.com/kennethreitz/dj-database-url)):

 Engine |	Django Backend | URL
 -------|-------------------|---------